The Devil's Candy

 Directed by Sean Byrne

-A struggling painter is possessed by satanic forces after he and his young family move into their dream home in rural Texas, in this creepy haunted-house tale.
+A struggling painter is possessed by satanic forces after he and his young family move into their dream home in rural Texas.

 See more films